dfrostar/periodic/README.md

 ## Usage
 The application provides an interactive interface for exploring the periodic table.
 Users can:
-- Switch between 2D and 3D view modes
+- Switch between 2D, 3D, and harmonic view modes
 - Change coloring schemes to visualize different element properties
-- Click on elements to view detailed information
+- Click on elements to view detailed information and atomic structure
 - Rotate and zoom the 3D visualization
+- Explore elements based on their musical and spectral properties in harmonic mode

 ### Component Examples
 ```jsx